theiagen/public_health_viral_genomics/docs/source/theiacov_characterization_workflows.rst

 TheiaCoV Characterization Series
 ===================================

 The TheiaCoV Characterization Series is a collection of WDL workflows for performing genomic assembly, quality assessment and characterization of SARS-CoV-2 data to support public health decision-making.
-These include workflows for analysis of newly generated data and workflows to update the Pangolin and VADR outputs for previously analyzed data.
+These include workflows for first-time analysis of data and workflows to update the Pangolin and VADR outputs for previously analyzed data.
 Further workflows are available for subsequent genomic epidemiology of SARS-CoV-2.

 Overview
 ===========